The Pacifism of Jesus

 The NT incident of a man living with his stepmother as husband and wife is judged by Paul: “Your glorying is not good.
 Do you not know that a little leaven leavens the whole lump?
 Therefore [purge out the old leaven, that you may be a new lump, since you truly are unleavened.
 For indeed Christ, our Passover, was sacrificed for us.
 Therefore let us keep the feast, not with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth.
 I wrote to you in my epistle not to keep company with sexually immoral people.
 Yet I certainly did not mean with the sexually immoral people of this world, or with the covetous, or extortioners, or idolaters, since then you would need to go out of the world.
 But now I have written to you not to keep company with anyone named a brother, who is sexually immoral, or covetous, or an idolater, or a reviler, or a drunkard, or an extortioner—not even to eat with such a person.
 For what have I to do with judging those also who are outside?
 Do you not judge those who are inside?
 But those who are outside God judges.
 Therefore “put away from yourselves the evil person.”
 (1 Cor.
 5:6-13).

-Here the culprit is forgiven and encouraged, otherwise he may become so sad that he completely loses heart.
-It is with this in mind that the person confessed his sin, and stopped it.
-Yet I believe that it is also a measure for us, that the church’s earthly discipline is temporary.
+Here the sinner is forgiven and encouraged, otherwise he may become so sad that he completely loses heart.
+It is with this in mind that the person confessed his sin and stopped it.
+Yet I believe it is also a measure for us that the church’s earthly discipline is temporary.
 The punishment and discipline that the church applies is to move someone from point A to point B. This discipline is not just applied randomly to everyone.
 Punishment always happens directly within a relationship.
-Hence the wise counsel in Judas: “And on some have compassion, making a distinction; but others save with fear, pulling them out of the fire, hating even the garment defiled by the flesh. ” (Jude 22, 23).
+Hence the wise counsel in Judas: “And on some have compassion, making a distinction; but others save with fear, pulling them out of the fire, hating even the garment defiled by the flesh” (Jude 22, 23).

 Protecting Communities Without Judgement